 RVs of every size start to migrate after even before New Years to begin their search for the ultimate spot to hunker down for the so-called ‘RV Tent Show’.
 Oftentimes, many score their site on the desert BLM land to celebrate New Year’s Even with other like-minded RVers.
 BLM rules dictate one can only stay for no more than 14 days in one spot; after which, you must relocate to another area.
 But there’s nothing saying you can’t stay in Quartzsite or the area for longer.

 It’s a pilgrimage and gathering place…

-Welcome back to Quartzsite!
+Welcome to Quartzsite!

-We also hung out a few more days with Phil and Stacy of You, Me and the RV, Lance and Flo of Wheelin’ with the Wendes, Al and Angie of Life Beyond the Burbs.
-Meanwhile, Matt and Diana went to an RV park to get some laundry, grocery shopping, batch cooking and long, hot showers.
+We also hung out a few more days with Matt and Diana of Adventurous Way, Phil and Stacy of You, Me and the RV, Lance and Flo of Wheelin’ with the Wendes, Al and Angie of Life Beyond the Burbs and a few other stragglers.

 Once the big tent show was over, our 14-day limit was over.
 We met up with Matt and Diana at Palm Canyon National Wildlife Refuge public lands area for more fun tech training, help them install some solar panels and to enjoy a much quieter downtime.

 A few days later, Matt and Diana left us for a new adventure elsewhere.
 We were on our own again looking at the mountains and canyon in the distance wondering where we’re going next.